2000

 ● 11-26-2000: I was going to write that I really don’t feel that I’m lazy; that, rather, I’m simply demoralized by how badly things are going in my life, that I just don’t know what to do; nothing seems to work, I can’t get traction.
 But on thinking about it further, I believe that to say so would be to let myself off the hook too easily.
 It would be to give myself an excuse that isn’t warranted, since I’m not doing all I can do to improve my situation.
 I need to try harder, to work harder, and to use my time more productively.

 ● 11-29-2000: I’m quite miserable just now.
 The semi-regular work doing depositions and court appearances for other attorneys has suddenly stopped, and I’m left without income.
 I must suddenly look for a job, probably a full-time job.
-I can anticipate nothing but misery there, because I don’t foresee enjoying the work, and a full-time job will leave me very little time and energy for myself.
+I can anticipate nothing but misery there, because I don’t foresee enjoying the work, and a full-time job would leave me very little time and energy for myself.

 I’m receiving nothing but rejection letters on the manuscript I’ve been trying to publish (Drugs: Decriminalize but Abstain!), and I feel pessimistic about it being published.
 I have no source of pleasure or fulfillment in my day-to-day life, and I feel little hope of attaining either in the future.
 I find no relief from my bladder problems, insomnia, and fatigue.
 Unauthorized chemical use would offer only temporary relief and then very soon only make the situation worse.
 My various losses from the past, especially the loss of my writing, continuously, unremittingly weigh on me.
 I feel despair, and my mind continually runs to contemplation of suicide.
 But I suppose that some vain hope for the future, or the simple instinct to survive, will keep me alive to the miserable end.
 My hold on life, though, is very tenuous.
 I sometimes feel an almost overwhelming impulse to commit suicide when some significant setback, in health or other circumstances, appears.